“Understanding how to increase efficiency through task automation”

 What is a Workflow Engine?

 » A workflow engine is a workflow management software that helps you to optimize processes through automation.
-Which is nothing else, that the orderly sequence of repetitive tasks that are needed to complete a process.
+Which is nothing else, that the orderly sequence of repetitive tasks that are needed to complete a process and adding business logic to each task.

 It allows you to use a business rule engine to reproduce the different interactions that happen naturally or purposely inside any company.